Hisham9995/World_Weather_Analysis/README.md

 ## Results

-This App Makes Traveling Easier and more accurate based on the information  was given  , these informations provides users with descriptions of the weather, city and destination and hand over users  different options  such as  Forecast information ,Hotels and the location
+This App Makes Traveling Easier and more accurate based on the information  was given  , these informations provides users with descriptions of the weather, city and destination and hand over users  different options .